payara/Payara/appserver/tests/paas/basic-db-with-resources-xml/README.txt

 The init.sql file is used by the service provisioning engine to load data into database that is created during provisioning.
 Application reads data from this database table and prints the contents onto a servlet.

+The Database service is created as a shared service in this test case.

 Works on Derby as glassfish-resources.xml contents are related to Derby database.

 Please refer ../README.txt for more generic guidelines.